ghurault/python-analysis-template/README.md

 ## File structure

 - Analysis scripts and notebooks are located in [`analysis/`](analysis/).
 - Reusable functions and modules are stored in the local package [`src/`](src/).
-The package can be installed in development mode with `pip install -e .` for easy prototyping.
+  - The package can then be installed in development mode with `pip install -e .` for easy prototyping.
+  - [`src/config.py`](src/config.py) can be used to store variables, constants and configurations.
 - Tests for functions in [`src/`](src/) should go to [`tests/`](tests/) and follow the convention `test_*.py`.

 Moreover, I use the following the directories that are (usually) ignored by Git: